AudeizReading/virtual-campus-42nice/README.md

 ## New Features

+- `clang-12` has been added!
+It is aliased on `gcc`, as `clang++-12` is aliased on `c++`.
+If you need to use the regular command, use `\gcc` or `\c++`.
+- `matplotlib` for python has been installed.
+- a small configuration has been done for using Vim, as line number, or mouse using.
+- `siege` has been installed, I have no clue if it works fine, as I couldn't test it.
+- `nmap` has been installed.

+The base image is about **2.25GB**.
+Be aware of this, when you add optional features with it.

+### readline

+GNU readline is installed and works well if you follow these few steps:

+1. Always include `<stdio.h>` header before `<readline/readline.h>` and
+   `<readline/history.h>`.
+2. Always include your lib informations after your source files as following:
+   `gcc -Wall -Werror -Wextra source_files -lreadline -L /usr/lib/x86_64-linux-gnu/ -I /usr/include/readline -o your_output_file`
+   Your source files (`main.c` or `main.o`) must ALWAYS, in a Linux environment, be before your librairies linkage.
+The executable or the objects files generated through `-o` has ALWAYS to be at the end of your instruction.
+   Be kind to also apply `-W` options at the assembly step, when you generate object files with `gcc -c`.

+## Previous Features

 - Node.js is now an optional component and works.
 - You can now work in real-time on your project.
 Just provide the path and it would be bound to the container.
 You can provide any form of path: absolute, relative, with tilde or environment variables, until it is a valid path.
 If you do not provide it, a dev container will